+Hi there, welcome to my online home.
+I am Ms. Uduak an attorney, speaker, visionary and game-changer.
+I help creatives and entrepreneurs increase reach and revenue, all while reducing or avoiding risks.
 I am also a speaker, journalist, and recognized thought leader, and trailblazer for my work on Africa’s emerging global fashion and entertainment markets, and the niche practice of fashion law in the United States.

 For my work in the field of law, fashion, entertainment, and media, I have earned numerous nominations and recognitions including an award from the American University Washington College of Law for my “legal impact in the field of intellectual property in Africa.”

 I was born in the United States but raised as a child in Nigeria, West Africa.
 While I have fond memories of my childhood in Nigeria, I also believed that it was a crime to be born or raised as a girl in that society.
 Truthfully, boys had all the fun and superpowers while girls were and continue to be marginalized, their voices stifled and violent acts committed against their persons.